In New Jersey, the average slip and fall settlement varies substantially based on the details of the case.

 What Is the Average NJ Slip and Fall Settlement Amount?

 No two injury accidents are alike.
-For this reason, NJ premises liability attorneys cannot accurately estimate an average settlement claim value.
+For this reason, lawyers cannot accurately estimate an average settlement claim value.
 The value of your claim will depend on your injuries and how they are likely to affect your future.
 You may have the right to recover compensation for damages such as:

 - Current and future medical treatment costs,